Jewish skull collection: Aftermath

 Brandt and Sievers were indicted, tried, and convicted in the Doctors' Trial in Nuremberg, and both were hanged in Landsberg Prison on June 2, 1948.
 Josef Kramer was convicted of war crimes and hanged at Hamelin Prison by British executioner Albert Pierrepoint on December 13, 1945.
 August Hirt, who conceived the project, was sentenced to death in absentia at the Military War Crimes Trial at Metz on 23 December 1953.
 It was unknown at the time that Hirt had shot himself in the head on June 2, 1945, near the town of Schluchsee, while hiding in the Black Forest.

 In 1974, Bruno Beger was convicted by a West German court as an accessory to 86 murders for his role in procuring the victims of the Jewish skeleton collection.
-He was sentenced to three years imprisonment, the minimum sentence, but did not serve any time in prison, since his sentence was later reduced to three years of probation.
+He was sentenced to three years imprisonment, the minimum sentence, but did not serve any time in prison, after being given credit for time served.
 According to his family, Beger died in Königstein im Taunus on October 12, 2009.

 For many years, only a single victim was positively identified through the efforts of Serge and Beate Klarsfeld: Menachem Taffel (prisoner no. 107969), a Polish born Jew who had been living in Berlin.
 In 2003, Hans-Joachim Lang, a German professor at the University of Tübingen, succeeded in identifying all the victims by comparing a list of inmate numbers of the 86 corpses at the Reichs University in Strasbourg, surreptitiously recorded by Hirt's French assistant Henri Henrypierre, with a list of numbers of inmates vaccinated at Auschwitz.
 The names and biographical information of the victims were published in the book Die Namen der Nummern (The Names of the Numbers).
 Rachel Gordon and Joachim Zepelin translated the Introduction to the book into English at the web site where the whole book is posted in German, including the biographies of the 86 people.